-In today’s dynamic business world, getting information fast is imperative, shifting responsibility for much of data analysis from IT to line-of-business.
+In today’s dynamic business world, getting information fast is imperative, shifting responsibility for much of data analysis from IT to lines of business.
 The age of self-service analytics is here and the capacity to create and deliver information is growing exponentially.
 Self-service has great potential, but it also brings challenges of consistency, cohesion, and collaboration.

-This trend to self-service BI and analytics, as well as big data, substantially increase the number of data stakeholders and brings many challenges for data management and data governance.
-In a self-service world we must think about data in an entirely different way – as a service that is accessed, processed, analyzed, and reported by people throughout the enterprise.
+This trend toward self-service BI and analytics, as well as big data, substantially increases the number of data stakeholders and brings many challenges for data management and data governance.
+In a self-service world we must think about data in an entirely different way: as a service that is accessed, processed, analyzed, and reported by people throughout the enterprise.
 Self-service data consumers need new data preparation skills to be fully self-sufficient.
 Traditional data governance methods must be complemented with support for the autonomy and agility of the self-service world.
 New skills for data cataloging, data curation, and delivering data as a service are essential to realize the opportunities of the self-service age.

 The Self-Service Success Skills workshop will cover data preparation, data governance, data curation and cataloging, and how to become a data-as-a-service organization with three days of in-depth, interactive training.

 - Common challenges of data preparation for analytics